isomerpages/moe-bendemeerpri/pages/Uplift.md

 <br>3.
 Physical
 <br>4.
 Aesthetic</p>
 <p>For cognitive development, KidsREAD programme aims to build good reading
 habits in our lower primary students and build up their vocabulary.
+The P1 and P2 Numeracy Enrichment Programme aims to boost the confidence and motivation of these students in Mathematics through the use of games and activities.</p>
-Heartware Tuition and Mendaki academic support for upper primary students provide platforms for these students with regards to any subject concepts they are unsure about and build on their readiness for the upcoming PSLE.</p>
+<p>For the upper primary students, Heartware Tuition and Mendaki Tuition
+Programme provide academic support for these students with regards to any subject concepts they are unsure about and build on their readiness for the upcoming PSLE.</p>
 <p>For Socio-Emotional development, NURTURE programme organised by the CDC
 aims to cultivate confidence in the students.
 They also learn the importance of effective communication and problem solving skills.</p>